Safeguarding

 - Maintain a safe, respectful and mutually supportive environment

-- Ensure that all of our employees, apprentices and contractors are aware of the Prevent Duty
+- Ensure that all of our employees,

 - Provide training on the Prevent Duty and Alliance Learning’s duty of care in safeguarding our employees and